 Since dogs reclaimed by their owners typically have licenses and/or microchips and quickly leave the shelter, its informative to look at dogs shelters have to find new homes for.
 To get a better idea of how organizations are doing with animals they actually have to shelter, I also examined what percentage of non-reclaimed dogs lose their lives at each facility.
 Shelters with the highest non-reclaimed dogs kill rates are as follows:

 Shelters with the highest maximum non-reclaimed dogs kill rates are as follows (excluding facilities that reported transporting many dogs in and taking very few animals in):

 Shelters Leave Animal Enclosures Empty While Dogs and Cats Die

 New Jersey animal shelters fail to use their space to save animals.
-Based on the average number of animals at all of New Jersey’s animal shelters at the beginning and the end of 2017, only 56% of dog and 71% of cat capacity was used.
+Based on the average number of animals at all of New Jersey’s animal shelters at the beginning and the end of 2018, only 62% of dog and 75% of cat capacity was used.
 Given December is a low intake month, I also increased these populations to an average intake month.
-This adjustment only raised the dog capacity utilization to 62%.
-While this adjustment did increase the cat capacity utilization to 97%, it is highly unlikely this happened in reality.
+This adjustment only raised the dog capacity utilization to 70%.
+While this adjustment did increase the cat capacity utilization to over 100%, it is highly unlikely this happened in reality.
 Shelter inspection reports I’ve reviewed often did not reveal significantly larger dog and cat populations in the summer and winter months.
 This is likely due to the influx of highly adoptable kittens having short lengths of stay and shelters killing cats with empty cages.

 Many animal shelters with low kill rates failed to rescue animals with their excess space.
 Additionally, other shelters used little of their available space and still killed a large percentage of their animals.
 Some examples after increasing the population (and therefore capacity utilization) based on the adjustment discussed above are as follows: